 Maya Research Program’s Scholarships and Fellowships

-MRP Welker ScholarshipsThe Maya Research Program offers a limited number of scholarships to promising students who will attend Blue Creek for at least two sessions.
+MRP Welker Scholarships and Maya Conlin ScholarshipsThe Maya Research Program offers a limited number of scholarships to promising students who will attend Blue Creek for at least two sessions.
 Students targeted for this award are advanced undergraduate or early graduate students in archaeology.
 However, we have funded non-majors in the past and all interested students are encouraged to apply.
-The scholarships are funded by the Welker Scholarship Endowment Fund and supplemented by generous donors.
-This year we will fund at least 10 students.
+The scholarships are funded by the Welker Scholarship Endowment Fund and the Maya Conlin Scholarship Fund and are supplemented by generous donors.
+This year we will fund at least 13 students.
 Each recipient will receive a $1000 scholarship.
 Recipients are required to spend at least 2 two-week sessions with us.
 The normal student cost for two full sessions is $2900.
 Scholarship students will pay $1900 for 4 weeks.

 To apply please include a scholarship application (see below) with your normal enrollment form and associated deposits.
 The scholarship application packet should outline your background, research interests, related course and/or field work, and future plans in archaeology.
 You should also include at least one letter of recommendation, ideally from a faculty member.